peopleware/net-ppwcode-vernacular-quartz/README.md

 ### PPWCode.Vernacular.Quartz I

-This is version I of the library, which is designed to work with Microsoft .NET 4.8.
+This is version I of the library, which is designed to work with .NET Standard 2.0 API.

+A more specific build is also done for following runtimes:
+* Microsoft .NET 4.8
+* Microsoft .NET Core 3.1

 The library is available as the [NuGet] package `PPWCode.Vernacular.Quartz.I` in the [NuGet Gallery].
 It can be installed using the Nuget package manager from